ldtteam/MinecoloniesWiki/source/items/supplycampandship.md

 The Supply Camp or the Supply Ship is how you begin a colony.

 The Suppy Camp or Supply Ship is the *ONLY* way to obtain the Town Hall block so you can start building your colony.
-Each option gives you a great supply of materials for you to get started as well as a very illuminated and safe place to live while you get your Town started.
-There are a variety of items, and they may change diepending on the style you choose to use.
+Each option gives you a great supply of materials for you to get started as well as a very illuminated and safe place to live while you get your colony started.
+There are a variety of items, and they may change depending on the style you choose to use.
 Many also may have some treasure hidden in them.

 <p style="text-align:center;"><img src="../../assets/images/items/supplycamp.png" alt="Supply Camp"></p>